borksh/bork/Readme.md

 This will always keep the latest commit installed.
 Note that the latest commit will contain unreleased code that might break, so take care when using it.

-Using a package manager is the recommended way to install, as then you can rely on it to update Bork for you.
-If you prefer to use git, you can use `bork version` to show the status of your local repo.
+Using a package manager is the recommended way to install, as then you can ensure you're only installing released versions of Bork, and rely on it to update Bork for you.
+If you prefer to use git, you can use `bork version` to show the status of your local repo or installation.
+This command should be able to tell you how you installed Bork (e.g. via git or Homebrew), and therefore how you should go about updating it.

 # Usage and Operations